-Augmented reality (AR) and virtual reality (VR) have clearly passed the stage of being tech fads.
-The technologies already support a rich gamut of experiences across multiple sectors, but it’s probably most exciting to see how AR and VR change entertainment.
+Augmented reality (AR) and virtual reality (VR) already support a rich gamut of experiences across multiple sectors, but it’s probably most exciting to see how AR and VR change entertainment and media.

 This post is intended for entrepreneurs considering the application of VR for entertainment industry endeavors and includes references to Onix’s experience in this domain.